DmitriiK/DEZC-FinalProject/README.md

   - Perform some refactoring of the code
   - Polish litle bit the appearance of dashboards
   - Investigate does it worth trying another open source BI tools, like Apache Superset.
+  - Make colored map of price distributions, using division by Mahalle (small city region in Turkey)